ClaraCrazy/CynthiaAITheme/README.md

 - No 2021 Rebrand

-- Opera GX Style [With lots of small design changes and a handful of changes]
+- Opera GX Style [With lots of small design changes and a handful of bugfixes]

 - Custom Wallpaper